solid-js/typescript-npm-starter/doc/guide/publishing.md

 # Publishing

-To publish your library to NPM, use your classic Git workflow.
+To publish your library to NPM, simply use the following script.
-Thanks to Git Hooks, the workflow is Git controlled.

-### Git controlled version

-**1. New version**.
-First, you will need to create a new version by [incrementing package.json version](guide/npm-scripts.md?id=package-tools).
-<br>`npm run increment (patch|minor|major)`

-**2. Add** your new files
-<br>`git add --all` is fine thanks to .gitignore file.

-**3. Commit** your feature
-<br>`git commit -m"my commit message"`

-?> This will [compile](guide/typescript.md) and run [unit tests](guide/tests.md).
-If any tests fails, commit will be refused.

-**4. Push** your modifications to GitHub
-<br>`git push`

-?> This will publish [documentation](guide/documentation.md) if there are any changes.

-?> This will create a new tag so this version is identifiable on GitHub and NPM clearly.

-?> This will release your library to NPM.
+No need to manually use Git commands.

 ### Quicker publishing

-Or simply run [this command](guide/npm-scripts?id=publishing) to add / commit / push in one line :
+Publish code and documentation with [this command](guide/npm-scripts?id=publishing) :
 ```bash
 npm run release (patch|minor|major) "commit message"
 ```

-All hooks will be launched accordingly so compilation / unit tests / documentation publishing will be done.
+**It will :**
+1. Increment package.json version number
+2. Stage changed files to Git
+3. Build and run unit tests, this will prevent publishing in case of failure
+4. Add a tag of this version to keep track of releases
+5. Commit
+6. Publish doc if there are any changes detected
+7. Push code and tags to Git then publish to NPM

+?> No need to use Git commands, this command will handle it for you !

 ### Pushing work in progress